-Prior to the 1960s/1970s in America, primarily Black women were birthing “mixed-race” offspring, often against their will, and Black mothers had to adhere to the One Drop Rule.
+Prior to the 1960s/1970s in America, when Black women gave birth to the children of white men (often against their will) their “mixed-race” offspring had to adhere to the One Drop Rule.
 Black mothers of mixed-race children did not have the privilege to identify the white men who fathered their children and their children, who were regarded as being Black, were subjected to the same Slave status and later Jim Crow laws as their Black mothers.

 But after interracial marriage was made legal in Loving Vs. Virginia, white women who could legally marry Black men in droves, started pushing the term “biracial.”
 Initially, it was used as a social term that identified the mixed-race children of Black men and white women and designated a unique Biracial cultural identity.
 Later, it was used as a political term to give children of white women and Black men the right to select multiple racial categories on the Census or to be able to identify as multiracial (a separate racial group from Black or white).
 Conservative politicians like Newt Gingrich liked the idea of “Biracial/multiracial” because it pushed their political ideas and helped to divide the Black community…in other words by making multiracial or biracial its own group, the Black community would be divided and political race issues and institutional racism would be more easily pushed aside. (source)